jonesd/docker-presentation/slides.md

 + Container is a wrapper around an OS process
 + Process has its own file system, networking, and isolated process tree
-+ Isolation is based on features of the Linux kernel +You can think of the container as a kind of sandboxed process
++ Isolation is based on features of the Linux kernel
++ You can think of the container as a kind of sandboxed process

 ---